Moki-19/emacs.d/README.md

-# A Emacs configuration file
+# An Emacs configuration file

 Extends mainly default support for these languages :
 * Javascript